TheSachinAbinash/FODS_Assingment-2-Machine-Learning-Model-Implementation/README.md

 ## Conclusion

 Having made use of K-Means Clustering, we have successfully classified the features into appropriate *Power Ranks* based on some intrinsic characteristics present in the dataset as identified by the model.
 We have also evaluated the proficiency of the model and have found it to be passable.
-Using the Agglomerative Clustering model to cross-validate our result, we find that our model is properly tuned and working.
+Using the Agglomerative Clustering model to cross-validate our result, and comparing the Davies_Bouldin Index values of both the models, we find that the values are similar to each other meaning that the models have both been properly tuned and working.